skgrange/aqerimportr/README.md

 )
 ```

-`aqer_read_csv` will faithfully return the format of the data file and therefore dates and some other things will not be formatted.
+`aqer_read_csv` will faithfully return the format of the data file and therefore dates and some other variables will not be formatted.
 Use `aqer_data_clean` to make the table more suitable for analysis.
 There are a few ways to do this, but a good way is to immediately pipe the cleaning function:

 ```
 # Load data from a single file and then clean a few things